-To keep everybody safe and minimise the amount of paper being sent from/to school, we will no longer be sending home reading diaries or home learning books.
-Instead we will communicate with you via Tapestry and here on our class page.
+To keep everybody safe and minimise the amount of paper being sent from/to school, we will communicate with you via Tapestry and encourage you to do the same.

-'Love-to-Learn' home learning will be communicated to you weekly via Tapestry.
-We ask that you complete this at home and send in photographs or videos via Tapestry while we endeavour to minimise the exchange of paper at the present time.
+Home learning will be communicated to you weekly on Tapestry.
+We ask that you complete this at home and send in photographs or videos via Tapestry.
 Don’t worry though, in Reception we love talking about what we get up to at home and sharing photographs on the big interactive whiteboard in the classroom!

 When children start attending school full-time, we will begin sending reading books home.
-On return to school, these will be quarantined before being sent home to another family to minimise the risk of spreading COVID.
+Please record reading at home in your child's reading diary.
+On return to school, books will be quarantined before being sent home to another family.
 To supplement home reading, you can borrow additional eBooks from the